eytanbab/react/markdown-editor/README.md

 # Markdown Editor

 A simple and powerful markdown editor built using **Vite**, **React**, and **TypeScript**, designed to offer a seamless writing experience.
-This project includes features like real-time markdown preview, local storage for temporary data persistence, and a freemium subscription model for advanced functionalities.
+This project includes features like real-time markdown preview, and local storage for temporary data persistence.

 ![Project preview](https://i.imgur.com/k5jN4WK.png)